Game Design

 Installation

 A designer's reference, written from play.
-Use it to think about what to design and why it works, not how to implement it in an engine (that is godot).
-It carries a cross-game pattern catalog distilled from 16 dissected games, plus the durable design frameworks, and a stance: opinionated but anti-dogmatic.
+Use it to decide what to design and why it works; godot handles how to implement it in the engine, and on a change that is both at once, run them together rather than letting one defer to the other.
+It carries a cross-game pattern catalog distilled from 17 dissected games, the durable design frameworks, an interface and UX layer (menus, screens, teaching, dialogue, feedback, accessibility), and a stance: opinionated but anti-dogmatic.
 Both work, for different games.
 Pick a stance, and be ready to argue with this one.

-This fires whenever game design is on the table: a new concept, a mechanic that feels off, a rework, a balance question, "is this fun / too grindy / a dominant strategy", or the agent making its own design calls while building a game.
+This fires whenever game design is on the table: a new concept, a mechanic that feels off, a rework, a balance question, a menu or HUD or tutorial or dialogue screen that needs designing, "is this fun / too grindy / a dominant strategy", or the agent making its own design and interface calls while building a game.
 The depth lives in the OKF bundle in references/; this file is the procedure.

 The lens: how to read any game or mechanic